maxitron93/djangoREST/README.md

 These wrappers will get all the code that is necessary to <strong>receive request instances</strong>, <strong>provide an appropriate response</strong> and <strong>handle exceptions</strong> such as the ParseError Exception that occurs when accessing request.data with malformed input.

+#### API View Class

+As with 'pure' django, using View Classes makes it easy and fast to create reliable Web Apps, and by reusing common functionalities, it also helps keep our code DRY.